coiby/WuGroup/hyperthreading.md

 ## How to ask for cores when running job

-`pbsnodes` still tell you the number of cpu cores hasn't doubled.
+`pbsnodes` still tell you the number of CPU cores hasn't doubled.
 But `cat /proc/cpuinfos` will tell you the truth.